mcastilho/doktor/README.md

 If you have a correction or want to add a signature that I don't have, I would be very appreciative if you could do so through a PR.

+doktor likely has bugs and can't catch everything.
+If you find something on your machine, I recommend following up with MalwareBytes AntiMalware for Mac.

 ## Installation
 ```
 > brew tap adamenger/doktor